 Once customers reach certain point levels, they can then cash in those points for discounts or free items.
 For example, Dunkin’ Donuts’ and Southwest’s loyalty programs run on a points system.
 In the Dunkin’ app, customers earn one point for every dollar spent, and after earning 150 points, they earn a free drink of any size.

-Southwest awards miles to customers when they purchase flights.
+rewards miles to customers when they purchase flights.
 Based on the flight fare and distance being traveled, customers will earn different amounts of points.
 Customers can then use their earned points to pay for future flights.

-Tier systems are similar to points systems.
+Tier systems are similar to point systems.
 They usually have members earn points based on purchases or actions, and at certain point levels, members move up to different tiers with additional perks and benefits.

 However, many of these rewards programs have time constraints and require you to maintain a points level within a year.
 If members fail to do this, their rewards may expire or they will be moved down to a lower rewards tier.

 Starbucks’ reward system is a great example of a tier system.
 For every dollar spent, members earn one star.
-Every member starts out at “Green level,” but after earning 300 stars, members become “Gold level,” receiving their own personalized gold Starbucks card and additional free beverage and food opportunities.
+Every member starts out at the “Green level,” but after earning 300 stars, members become “Gold level,” receiving their own personalized gold Starbucks card and additional free beverage and food opportunities.
 Forbes even calls the Starbucks mobile app a

 Cash-back rewards programs are most commonly associated with credit card companies.
-For each purchase, cardholders earn a certain percentage of cash back.
+For each purchase, cardholders earn a certain percentage of cashback.
 However, cash-back programs aren’t just for credit cards.
 They are also becoming popular in other industries.

 , many grocery store chains now offer gas discounts with a membership card.
 In addition, travel sites like The Guestbook offer five percent cash back on certain bookings, and TXU Energy is offering cash back to customers that use less energy each month.